helm/charts/stable/cluster-autoscaler/README.md

 ## Auto-discovery

-For auto-discovery of instances to work, they must be tagged with `k8s.io/cluster-autoscaler/enabled` and `k8s.io/cluster/<ClusterName>`
+For auto-discovery of instances to work, they must be tagged with the keys in `.Values.autoDiscovery.tags`, which by default are
+`k8s.io/cluster-autoscaler/enabled` and `k8s.io/cluster-autoscaler/<ClusterName>`

 The value of the tag does not matter, only the key.